 The following article was inspired by Rebecca who studied Italian at EF Rome.
 With her permission, we adapted one of her blog posts about eating in Italy.

-Italians take food very seriously – and so they should, since they basically invented it.
-(Okay, not all food, but they did invent pizza, which was one of the best inventions ever, right?)
-Even if you can’t travel to Italy right now, we’ll give you all the delicious insights so your taste buds can indulge in living la dolce vita no matter where you are.
+Italians take food very seriously – and so they should, since they basically invented it (okay, not all food, but they did invent pizza, which was one of the best inventions ever, right?).
+To make sure you get the most out of your culinary Italian adventure, we’ll give you all the delicious insights so your taste buds can indulge in living la dolce vita.

 Italians keep their breakfast light, fast, and sweet: Make sure you try a cornetto, a scrumptious breakfast pastry that looks like a croissant, but isn’t a croissant: It’s much sweeter, a bit like brioche, and often comes filled with custard, jam, or nutella.
 Healthier options include cereal, yogurt, or toast with your spread of choice (aka nutella).
 An espresso or cappuccino is a perfect way to start the day, which conveniently brings us to the next topic.